Mariki816/GlazeHub/README.md

 ![Data Model](/screencaps/GH_datamodel.jpg)

 The hardest part for me here was changing the way I thought of a recipe as being the "binding" table.
 I thought the "one-to-many" should have been set up as one recipe with many components.
 However, that started getting very complicated by becoming more of a "many-to-many" relationship.
-After a discussion with and help from an advisor, I came up with the model (see image above).
+After a discussion with and help from an advisor(Thanks, Joel!), I came up with the model (see image above).

 The chemical object has an id, name and price rates from a quarter pound to 500 lbs.
 User table object has an id, email, user name and password.
 Recipe object has an id, reipe name, user id(backref to the User object and user notes.
 The component object is the 'binding' object in that it relates the chemicals to a recipe as well as a percentage of each component or chemical for that particular recipe.

-Once the data model was set up, I used SQLAlchemy queries to write up class methods for retrieving prices, ids, recipe names and such from each table.
+Once the data model was set up in Python, I used SQLAlchemy queries to write up class methods for retrieving prices, ids, recipe names and such from each table.

 When a user adds a recipe, the recipe and components tables are updated.
 The chemical table should never be touched by the users.